DavidRieman/WheelMUD/Documentation/Features.md

 * Some skills support.
 * Plug-and-play rule sets support, with a basic "Warrior, Rogue, and Mage" rule set started.
 * Self-sufficient service for deployments.
 (If the game crashes, the service restarts.)
 * Easy set up and one-key debugging.
-(F5 to launch TestHarness.
+(F5 to launch ServerHarness.
 No arcane manual steps required.)
 * Significant StyleCop code compliance for consistent code.
 For more information on topics such as our Project Goals and Getting Started, check out the [TODO Documentation].